BullyWiiPlaza/Minecraft-Wii-U-Mod-Injector/README.md

 # Minecraft: Wii U Mod Injector
-The first and original Mod Injector for Minecraft: Wii U Edition, now open source.
+The first and original mod injector for Minecraft: Wii U Edition, now open source.
 # ![Logo](Minecraft%20Wii%20U%20Mod%20Injector/Icon.ico)

 # Download
-You can install the [installer](https://github.com/Kashiiera/Minecraft-Wii-U-Mod-Injector-Installer/releases) or the [standalone](https://github.com/Kashiiera/Minecraft-Wii-U-Mod-Injector/releases) version.
+Download the standalone version [here](../../releases/latest).

 # Prerequisites
-You will need Visual Studio 2019 and .NET Framework 4.8 to compile the Mod Injector.
+You will need [`Visual Studio 2022`](https://visualstudio.microsoft.com) and [`.NET Framework 4.8`](https://dotnet.microsoft.com/en-us/download/dotnet-framework) to compile the mod injector.

 # System Requirements
-* Operating System: Windows 7, Windows 8.1 or Windows 10
+* Operating System: Windows 7, Windows 8.1 Windows 10 or Windows 11
 * .NET Framework : 4.8
 * System Memory (RAM): 2 GB
 * Screen Resolution: 1280x720 or higher, 1920x1080 is recommended.

 # Discord Server
-The new Discord Server can be found by clicking [here](https://discord.gg/jrzZWaDc7a)
+The new Discord Server can be found by clicking [here](https://discord.gg/EcK8x5Mdr6)

 # How do I report an issue?
 You can report issues using the GitHub issue page or by joining the Discord Server linked above.